Salve! This week’s Christian Mindfulness session will include a presentation by author and Centering Prayer coach Rich Lewis.

 The other day, a Christian man shared an amazing religious experience that he had had while practicing walking contemplation.

-In our last post, we talked about the form of mindfulness prayer known as contemplative prayer.
-We also went through the step by step process of Centering Prayer.
-However, a lot of people find it hard to do Centering Prayer right off the bat.
-For those unfamiliar with these types of silent prayers we recommendContinue reading “Intro: Christian Mindfulness, Gradual Approach to Silence [Part 3 of 3]”
+In our last post, we talked about the form of mindfulness prayer known as Centering Prayer and we went through the step-by-step process of this type of prayer.
+However, a lot of people find it hard to achieve Centering Prayer right off the bat.
+For those unfamiliar with this type of silent prayers, we recommendContinue reading “Intro: Christian Mindfulness, Gradual Approach to Silence [Part 3 of 3]”

 “The vigilant monk is a fisher of thoughts” – St. John Climacus, 600 CE Please read the first post to understand some of the terms we will use in this conversation.
 The PraXis routine is to do 20 minutes of light exercise followed by 10–20 minutes of Christian Mindfulness, also known as contemplation.
-Ideally theseContinue reading “Intro: Christian Mindfulness and Centering Prayer [Part 2 of 3]”
+CHECK OUTContinue reading “Intro: Christian Mindfulness and Centering Prayer [Part 2 of 3]”

 “Your Faith has made you well.”
 Luke 17:19 Too often we forget that the English word salvation, is actually a translation of the Greek word soteria, used in the New Testament.
 In Greek, the word applies to more than protection from harm, but also to health and well-being through Christ: the Healer (soter).
 The medicalContinue reading “Intro: U.S. health crisis, “salvation” and a Christian view of wellness”